Love & Other Drugs: Plot

 Maggie accompanies Jamie to a medical conference, where she ends up at a Parkinson's support group across the street.
-She invites Jamie, where he meets a man whose wife is in the final stages of the disease so asks for advice.
-The man tells him to leave Maggie before her symptoms inevitably worsen.
+She invites Jamie, and he meets a man whose wife is in the final stages of the disease.
+Asked for his advice, the man tells him to leave Maggie before her symptoms inevitably worsen.

 After the convention, Maggie finally tells Jamie that she loves him.
 He begins researching Parkinson's and takes her to different specialists around the country for tests.
 Jamie becomes angry when they arrive at an appointment only to discover it has been rescheduled.
 Feeling he only wants to be with her if there is a hope for a cure, Maggie breaks up with him.

 Sometime later, Jamie and Josh are invited to a party by Knight, where Jamie takes Viagra and has a threesome with two women.
 He awakens with a rare side effect and goes to the hospital.
 Sometime later, he goes to a restaurant and encounters Maggie on a date.
 Bruce arrives and reveals Jamie has been promoted to the Chicago office.

 While packing, Jamie finds the videotape recorder with a video of himself and Maggie in happier times.
 He realizes he wants to be with her, but her boss tells him she has left for Canada for a prescription drug run.

 Jamie finds and tells Maggie he loves and needs her.
 She starts to cry, saying she will need him more.
 Jamie decides not to take the job in Chicago; instead, he attends University of Pittsburgh School of Medicine to be with her.